Fellows of the Society for Reproductive Biology - How to Apply

 - Applications for election to the status of Fellow of the Society of Reproductive Biology shall be considered annually and must be lodged with the Fellowship Committee by the 14th of June or the last working day preceding the 14th of June

 - Members who are in good financial standing and who have been financial members of the Society for Reproductive Biology for at least five years shall be able to apply for status as a Fellow of the Society for Reproductive Biology.

 - The Council of the Society for Reproductive Biology shall appoint a Fellowship Committee to assess applications from members to become Fellows of the Society.
-The Fellowship Committee shall consist of a Chairperson, who will be a member of the Council of the Society, and of three additional senior members of the Society.
+The Fellowship Committee shall consist of a Chairperson, who will be a member of the Council of the Society, and of five additional senior members of the Society.

 - Applicants will present to the Fellowship Committee a portfolio of evidence demonstrating that they meet the specified criteria.

 - Upon application from a member for Fellowship status, supported by the relevant documentation, the Fellowship Committee will seek references from a member (or Fellow) of the Society for Reproductive Biology and from a person of high standing in the international scientific community with an interest and expertise in the specific research field(s) of the Fellow.
 These referees shall be asked to attest to the international standing of the applicant in the field.
 The applicant may suggest potential referees, as well as identifying researchers who would be unsuitable as referees (with justification), although the Fellowship Committee shall not be bound by the recommendations of the applicant.

 - At least one week prior to the Annual General Meeting of the Society for Reproductive Biology, the Chair of the Fellowship Committee shall advise the Secretary and President of the Society for Reproductive Biology of the outcome of applications for the status of Fellow of the Society for Reproductive Biology.